vk-cs/docs-public/docs/en/computing/iaas/instructions/volumes/volumes.md

 ## {heading(Creating disk)[id=create_disk]}

 Creating HDD and SSD drives is available by default in all configurations.
-To create LL NVME discs [contact technical support](mailto:support@mcs.mail.ru) and request access to [high-performance configurations](../../concepts/about#cpu_and_ram) and disks.
+To create Low Latency NVMe disks [contact technical support](mailto:support@mcs.mail.ru) and request access to [high-performance configurations](../../concepts/about#cpu_and_ram) and disks.
 Learn more about [disk types](../../concepts/about#disks) — to the article [Cloud Servers overview](../../concepts/about).

 {note:info}